docker/docs/single-sign-on/index.md

 keywords: Single Sign-on, SSO, sign-on
 title: Configure Single Sign-on
 ---
 This section is for administrators who want to enable Docker Single Sign-on (SSO) for their businesses.
 Docker SSO allows users to authenticate using their identity providers (IdPs)  to access Docker.
-Docker currently supports SAML 2.0 and Azure AD IdPs through Auth0.
-You can enable SSO on organization's that are part of the Docker Business subscription.
+Docker currently supports SAML 2.0 and Azure AD authentication methods.
+You can enable SSO on organizations that are part of the Docker Business subscription.
 To upgrade your existing account to a Docker Business subscription, see [Upgrade your subscription](../subscription/upgrade/){:target="blank" rel="noopener" class=""}.

-When SSO is enabled, users are redirected to your provider’s authentication page to authenticate using SSO.
-They cannot authenticate using their personal login credentials (Docker ID and password).
+When SSO is enabled, users are redirected to your provider’s authentication page to log in.
+They cannot authenticate using their Docker login credentials  (Docker ID and password).
 Docker currently supports Service Provider Initiated SSO flow.
 Your users must sign into Docker Hub or Docker Desktop to initiate the SSO authentication process.

-Before enabling SSO in Docker Hub, administrators must work with their identity provider to configure their IdP to work with Docker Hub.
+Before enabling SSO in Docker Hub, administrators must configure their identity provider to configure their IdP to work with Docker Hub.
 Docker provides the Assertion Consumer Service (ACS) URL and the Entity ID.
 Administrators use this information to establish a connection between their IdP server and Docker Hub.

 After establishing the connection between the IdP server and Docker Hub, administrators log into the organization in Docker Hub and complete the SSO enablement process.
 See the section **Enable SSO in Docker Hub** for detailed instructions.